 Tempting as it is, using the same password for all your devices and accounts is the virtual equivalent of putting all your eggs in one basket.
 If one of the sites you frequent experiences a data breach, your information could be compromised everywhere you use the same password.

-Enable multi-factor authentication
+Enable multifactor authentication

 Sign up for a password management service

 Another way to keep track of your passwords is to sign up for a password management service.
-These services encrypt and store your passwords for you and even generate random new passwords when needed.
+These services encrypt and store your passwords for you, and even generate random new passwords when needed.
 Some are free and some come with a fee, it just depends on what works best for you.

-You generally will need to remember a single master password that allows you to access your stored information.
 The best password management services integrate with your browser or mobile device.
 If you think this sounds like the way to go for you, simply search for a reputable provider and make sure you understand the terms of use.

-Quick tip: It may seem convenient, but don’t save your passwords or other login information in your browser.
+Tip: Don’t save your passwords or other login information in your browser.
 Cybercriminals can easily extract that information if your computer is ever hacked, making a bad situation worse.

 Protecting your information is worth the effort